luirabideau/luirabideau.github.io/projects/ITM352FinalProject.md

 <div>
   <img src="../img/ITM352_A3_SiteMap0.png" class="img-thumbnail" >
 </div>
+Above is a screenshot of the site map I made for the website.

 The project had 4 main objectives that built off the work I had done during the whole course.
 They are as follows:
 1) add a shopping cart feature to the website so that users can shop at their leisure.